mverzilli/zep-worktest-dapp/README.md

 # Readme

-This repo contains a contract that manages a non-fungible ERC-721 token we very creatively named `MagicToken` and dapp to interact with it as an end user.
+This repo contains a contract that manages a non-fungible ERC-721 token we very creatively named `MagicToken` and a dapp to interact with it as an end user.

 Tokens are minted upon purchase, so they need to be generated and signed off chain.
 There's a couple of utilities in this repo to help with that.
 The contract verifies the signature of the token the user intends to purchase before minting it.
 Of course it also validates the token is actually available.